Gabriel Ng

 Gabriel James Ng is an Australian politician.
 He is the member of the House of Representatives for the Australian Labor Party representing the Division of Menzies.
 He was elected at the 2025 Australian federal election defeating the incumbent member Keith Wolahan.
 He is the first ever Labor Member for Menzies.

 Personal life

 Ng grew up in Doncaster, and he lives in the local area with his wife and two children.
 He is of Chinese-Singaporean descent.
 He is a lawyer and worked in the public service for a number of years.
+He attended school at Trinity Grammar School in Kew.